 - Submit your proposed menu.
 Remember to include a Consumer Advisory if you are serving any raw or undercooked meats, seafood or eggs.

 - Complete Set of Plans

-- Architects/engineers can use this formula spreadsheet for help in determining required refrigerator storage space, dry storage space, and ventilation.
+- Architects/engineers can use this formula spreadsheet (XLS) for help in determining required refrigerator storage space, dry storage space, and ventilation.

 - Plans must include, at a minimum: